Friday, December 9, 2011

 Jurgen Goth farms, one on Section 32 and one on Section 33.

 Jurgen would be one of the founding members of the German Lutheran Church of Middleton.
-The building was built in 1852 and the current structured, a landmark was started in 1866.
+The building was built in 1852 and the current structure, a landmark was started in 1866.
 Jurgen and Maria had eight children.
 They included:

-• Son Heinrich (Henry) (b.1859, d.1939) married Bertha Erfurth in 1887.
+• Son Heinrich (Henry) (b.1859, d.1939) married Bertha Erfurth (b.1866, d.in 1930) in 1887.
 She was born in Wisconsin of German immigrants.
-They farmed in the Town of Verona and had at least three children.
+They farmed in the Town of Verona and had at three children, William, Frederick and Edwin.

 Herman Goth, who would marry Emma Hermann.

 • Daughter Wilhemina (b.1863, d.
 1927) married Henry Hermann in 1887.
 He was the son of David Hermann and brother of Emma Hermann, who married Herman Goth (see above).
 They had seven children and initially took over the original Jurgen Goth farm on Section 32.
+See the link at the end of this post for more about this family.

 • Son Charles (Carl) (b.1870, d.1947) never married and farmed in the Town of Middleton probably on one of his father’s farms.
 After Jurgen’s death, Maria lived with him on the farm.
 By 1930, he was living in Madison with his sister Augusta.